 When you go out into the world, be expectant.
 Smile, keep your head up, focus on all the things going right for you, and expect that good things are going to happen.

 You never know when and whom God will bring into your life to help/inspire you so don’t miss the opportunity when it’s presented!

 Get watered.
 Get connected.
 Get anchored in a community!
 The people you choose to spend your precious time with this season will either water or dry you out.
 A community with sisters in the faith is a great place to water and be watered!

 “Champions are just beginning where most people quit” Pastor Roberts

-What are you doing in your waiting season?
-I hope you found some helpful tips in Grace's story.
+What are you doing in your season of waiting?
+I hope you found some helpful tips in Grace’s story.

 Be sure to check out these posts on waiting season: